Audrey Eyton: Biography

 Eyton was born in Blackburn and as a child developed a passion for animals.
 She co-founded the Slimming Magazine in 1969 with her husband Tom Eyton, in Caterham, Surrey.
 They sold the business in 1980.
-Her son Matthew a dedicated vegetarian committed suicide in 1991.
+Her son Matthew, a dedicated vegetarian died by suicide in 1991.
 She set up the Matthew Eyton Animal Welfare Trust, which has raised over the years £250,000 for animal charities.
 In 1991, she made a plea to end factory farming in her book, The Kind Food Guide.
 She presented a "Slim and Shine" slot on BBC's Breakfast Time.
-Retrieved 28 January 2020.

 She took part in animal rights demonstrations and raised several rescue pigs at her home in Canterbury.
 She was a trustee of Compassion in World Farming.

 Eyton was not a vegan in her personal life but publicly supported vegan organisations long before the movement became mainstream.
 In her later years, Eyton was diagnosed with Parkinson's disease but continued her support for animal welfare.

 F-Plan diet

 In 1982, Eyton authored The F-Plan Diet that was translated into sixteen languages.
-The book which promoted a high-fibre diet became a bestseller and had sold over three million copies by 1985.
+The book, which promoted a high-fibre diet became a bestseller and had sold over three million copies by 1985.
 The book was very successful in New Zealand and sold 75,000 copies in 49 days.
 Jane Ogden a Professor of Health Psychology noted that the F-Plan diet was widely promoted by the media in the 1980s and because of this "sales of bran-based cereals rose by 30%, wholewheat bread rose by 10%, wholewheat pasta rose by 70% and baked beans rose by 8%."

 Eyton was inspired by the research of Denis Burkitt.
-Eyton's F-Plan is a low-fat high-fibre diet which recommends intake of 35–50 g of fibre per day.
+Eyton's F-Plan is a low-fat high-fibre diet which recommends intake of 35–50g of fibre per day.
 It theorises that because fibre fills the stomach it will reduce the desire to overeat.
 Journalist Judith Wills described the F-Plan as "the first high-fiber weight-loss diet, and is still one of the most famous".
 The F-Plan is low-fat, but not vegetarian.
 Dairy and meat are allowed in small amounts.

 Eyton also developed The F2 Diet, published in 2006.
 It was advertised as a "faster, more effective" version of the F-Plan diet.